Approved: March 24, 2017

 Members wishing to provide services outside of their authorized areas of practice or their authorized populations may do so only under supervision.

 6.1 Presentation of Qualifications

-In the presentation of his/her qualifications, a member must conform to the following practices:
+In presenting their qualifications, members must conform to the following practices:

-a) a member must show his/her registration certificate to a client upon request;
+a) members must show their registration certificate to a client upon request;

-b) a member must represent himself/herself to the public as a member of the College by using the title Psychologist or Psychological Associate.
-This may be abbreviated to C.Psych. or C.Psych.Assoc., or a member may indicate that he/she is a “Member of the College of Psychologists of Ontario”;
+b) members must represent themselves to the public as a member of the College by using the title Psychologist or Psychological Associate.
+This may be abbreviated to C.Psych. or C.Psych.Assoc., or they may indicate that they are a “Member of the College of Psychologists of Ontario”;

 d) the highest academic degree upon which registration is based must immediately precede the professional title;

 e) only where a member has been registered as a Psychologist on the basis of a doctoral degree, may the member use the title “Doctor” or a variation, abbreviation or equivalent in another language in the course of providing or offering to provide, psychological services;